Broad Cytokine and Toxin Reduction

 - High flow, low resistance and can accommodate high blood flow rates at least to 700 mL/min without hemolysis

-- 7+ football fields of surface area vs. 1-3 m2 in membrane-based filters
+- 7+ football fields of surface area vs. 1-3 square meters in membrane-based filters

 - Compatible with systemic heparin anti-coagulation used during CPB

-CytoSorb® + ECMO = Therapeutic ECMO: A Novel Lung Preservation Strategy
+CytoSorb® + ECMO = A Novel Enhanced Lung Rest Strategy

 CytoSorb® in Extracorporeal Membrane Oxygenation (ECMO)

-- Similarly to CPB, CytoSorb® can be integrated into ECMO in a bypass circuit
+- CytoSorb® can be integrated rapidly into ECMO in a bypass circuit

-One of the potential future applications of CytoSorb® is to help control the deadly cytokine release syndrome (CRS) that occurs in many patients undergoing certain types of cancer immunotherapy.
+Another application of CytoSorb® is to help control the deadly cytokine release syndrome (CRS) that occurs in many patients undergoing certain types of cancer immunotherapy.
 One such example is CAR T-Cell immunotherapy, one of the most promising new immunotherapy strategies to treat leukemias and lymphomas.
 Following chemotherapy pre-treatment and the administration of T-cells that have been modified to hunt and kill tumor cells, patients often develop a hyper-activation of the immune response, leading rapidly to a cytokine release syndrome (a form of cytokine storm) in up to 20% of patients, which can degenerate into organ failure and death in a number of cases.
-CytoSorb® was specifically designed to treat cytokine storm and could help to limit this hyper-inflammation, thereby protecting the patient and salvaging the therapy.
+CytoSorb® was specifically designed to treat cytokine storm and has been used to help reverse this hyper-inflammation, with positive outcomes in a number of published case reports.

 CytoSorb® Availability is Expanding Worldwide

-CytoSorb® Availability is Expanding Worldwide CytoSorb® is available in most countries of the European Union and is distributed in countries outside of the European Union that accept European CE Mark approval such as India, Russia, Turkey, the Middle East, Israel, Australia, Vietnam and others.
+CytoSorb® Availability is Expanding Worldwide CytoSorb® is available in 75 countries worldwide under European CE Mark approval including the majority of the European Union and countries outside the E.U. such as India, Russia, South Korea, Mexico, Brazil, the Middle East, Israel, Australia, Vietnam and others.
 The total addressable market for CytoSorb® in critical care applications (such as sepsis, burn injury, trauma, ARDS, pancreatitis and other diseases) and cardiac surgery is estimated at more than $20 billion worldwide.

 CytoSorb®: State of the Art Technology